iamthiago/cassandra-phantom/README.md

 - Connect to a secure(user/password) Cassandra Cluster
 - Set Consistency Level for any kind of statement
-- Handle inserts/deletes for duplicate tables
+- Handle inserts/deletes for multiple tables
+- Testing using an embedded Cassandra in memory

 ## Resources